Updated: Jun 1

 And yet for others, the negative effects of this new way of work greatly overshadows any potential benefits.
-The obvious contributing factors include reduced socialisation with peers, and unfamiliar work environments that may propose new challenges or distractions, like having children in the home.
+The more obvious factors include reduced socialisation with peers and unfamiliar work environments that may propose new challenges or distractions, like having children in the home.
 The Office of National Statistics (ONS) reported that for those experiencing “high anxiety” during the pandemic, over 1 in 5 said that they were finding working from home “problematic” and that their work had been affected.
 By ‘bringing the office home’, many find it difficult to concentrate in the environment they had always associated with their personal lives.
 This can damage a persons’ ability to know when to stop working.
 Without a clear routine to follow, many employees find themselves working more than ever, encouraged to work for longer so that they can get tasks done.
-This unleashes a new wave of problems that can harm one’s mental health, particularly to those who find it difficult to mention this to their employers, or to those who are struggling to find the perfect balance and are suffering as a result.
+This unleashes a new wave of problems that can harm one’s mental health, particularly to those who find it difficult to mention this to their employers, or those struggling to find the perfect balance and are suffering as a result.

-Therapy or guidance can be introduced as an aid to those who may need assistance, teaching employees the skills they need to deal with demanding work schedules and providing them with a structure to organise their working day.
+Therapy or counselling can be introduced as an aid to those who may need assistance, teaching employees the skills they need to deal with demanding work schedules and providing them with a structure to organise their working day.
 It can also be used to create successful, personalised routines for people so that their work life and their private life can coexist peacefully in the same household.
 With COVID-19 posing a threat to our physical health, prioritising our mental health has never been more important.
 Helping people create a balance between the place where they live and where they now work is vital to ensure their mental health is not negatively affected, with the therapists of our society best equipped to help with this.
 Where all issues of the body are helped by doctors of medicine, the struggles of our mind are helped by doctors of psychology.

 Written by Andrew Theophani